 Fan Filters

-Filters prevent dust and small particles in the fan's airflow from getting into its internal mechanisms and causing internal damage.
 Aluminum and stainless-steel filters allow more air to flow freely than the felt type, but the increased airflow comes with more dust.
 However, they are easier to clean, take up less space, and feature a sleeker design.

-But it is more convenient to get a filter set because it contains a filter cover, finger guard, felt filter, and mesh filter.
+However, it is more convenient to get a filter set because it contains a filter cover, finger guard, felt filter, and mesh filter.

 Fan Rivets